AngelinaCo10/Portfolio1/README.md

 In dit portfolio zul je lezen over de projecten die ik heb gedaan en de leeruitkomsten.
 Ik laat hierbij ook wat foto's zien van wat ik heb gemaakt.
 In mijn projecten zal ik linkjes hebben die pdf's zullen openen waar mijn werk ook in staat.

-Let people know what your project can do specifically.
-Provide context and add a link to any reference visitors might be unfamiliar with.
-A list of Features or a Background subsection can also be added here.
-If there are alternatives to your project, this is a good place to list differentiating factors.

 ## Badges
 On some READMEs, you may see small images that convey metadata, such as whether or not all the tests are passing for the project.
 You can use Shields to add some to your README.
 Many services also have instructions for adding a badge.